egeeamu/voskhod/README.md

 Once this step is done you are ready to use Voskhod!

-2. Download the reference species.
+1. Download the reference species.

 From https://github.com/egeeamu/voskhod/blob/master/dataset_ensembl.txt select Ensembl Genes 86 dataset name for your prefered  reference species (e.g. drerio_gene_ensembl in the case of Danio rerio) and edit the 01_cdna_downloader.py script with the correct dataset name for your reference transcriptome.
 Once you execute the python script (see below), the reference trancriptome will be downloaded and formated in ./reference_ts (with the correct sqlite format as a db file):

 > python 01_cdna_downloader.py

-2. Clean and sync the R1 and R2 (fastq files) you want assembly with trinity.
+2. Filter raw input data (uncompressed fastq files) before denovo assembly.
-If you have manys R1 and R2 files, concatenate them into one "big" R1 & one "big" R2.  (ex cat *R1* > bigR1.fastq)
+If you have multiple R1 and R2 files, concatenate them into one "big" R1 & one "big" R2.  (e.g. cat *R1* > bigR1.fastq)
 The files must be in "./raw_input/assembly"

-> ./01_01_cleaning_and_sync_R1_R2.sh
+> ./02_filtering_raw_data_denovo.sh

-this will generate cleande files in ./cleaned_input/assembly
+this will generate input files filtered for quality in ./cleaned_input/assembly

-3. Lunch Trinity assembly (selecting the correct value while asking):
+3. Launch Denovo Trinity assembly (selecting the correct value when requested):
--Cores to use : the number of core on your computer (type 8 if you dont know) -Ram to use : total ram on your computer minus 2 (ex 16Gb - 2 > 14GB) -Nice : the priority of the process with 19 the lower and 0 the maximum
+-Cores to use : the number of core on your computer available for the analysis -Ram to use : total ram on your computer minus 2 (ex 16Gb - 2 > 14GB)

-> ./01_trinity_02_assembling_R1_R2_de_novo.sh
+> ./03_denovo_assembly.sh

 4. Validate and anotate the assembly: